Initial Response and the Hasty Period

 Throughout the course you will continue to update and work on this map in each exercise.
 Upon completion, you will turn in your search map for feedback from the CalTopo staff at the end of the course.

 Save your map with your last name as the title and Sinclair Search.
 After it saves, press the info button on the left side of the map viewer to open the sharing dialog.
-Once here, look for the 5-digit code that indicates the map ID.
-Add that 5-digit code to your map name, right after your last name.
-Your map title should read: YourLastName XXXXX Sinclair Search, where XXXXX is your 5-digit map ID.
+Once here, look for the 7-digit code that indicates the map ID.
+Add that 7-digit code to your map name, right after your last name.
+Your map title should read: YourLastName XXXXXXX Sinclair Search, where XXXXXXX is your 7-digit map ID.

 Grading Criteria: